omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 parameters /SILENT and /VERYSILENT.

 Fill the installer package fields regarding silence parameter and return codes.
-There is a Inno Setup page with the return values {URL?}.
+There is a Inno Setup page with the return values (URL?).
 Add the page URL to package corresponding field.

-In order to pass this test, the installer execution cannot be questioned by Windows Defender SmartScreen either.
+In order to pass the test, the installer execution cannot be questioned by Windows Defender SmartScreen either.
 If the execution brings a UAC dialog saying "Windows protected your computer bla bla..", then that installer is not suitable.

+Nor can it ask for user options.
+Install with default options.

 How Smartscreen works is not clear.
 It performs a antivirus check to detect known threats.
 If passed, the file is added to a database of installers with reputations.